gbaman/Light-painter/README.md

 - If possible, drop your ISO to as low as it can go, to reduce grain/noise in the image.
 - If all else fails, switch to full manual and play about with the settings.

-##Results
+##Results and feedback
 If you end up with any great photographs, I would love to see them!
 Tweet them to me!
-[Twitter](http://twitter.com/gbaman1)
+[Twitter](http://twitter.com/gbaman1).
+Finally, if you have any extra questions or find issues in this guide, please open an [issue](https://github.com/gbaman/Light-painter/issues) or drop me a tweet.

 ![](images/mario.jpg)
 ![](images/rainbow.jpg)